fiddle leaf fig soil

 In short, the fiddle leaf fig soil needs to be rich in organic matter, holds a considerable amount of water, and drains well.

 Organic matter (OM) is formed from the decomposition of the remains of living organisms and their parts including feces.
-The OM returns the nutrients that make up the body of a plant or animal back to the soil.
+The OM returns the nutrients that make up the body of a plant or animal back to the soil mix.

-The forest floor is densely covered with leaf litter, old stems and tree trunks, and dead plants and animals that will all get down and recycled by nature itself.
+The forest floor is densely covered with leaf litter, old stems and tree trunks, and dead plants and animals that will all get broken down and recycled by nature itself.
+This dense layer of organic matter helps prevent erosion and improves the structure of what can otherwise be dense soil.

 How to Make the Best Potting Soil for Fiddle-leaf Figs?